imixs/imixs-workflow/README.md

 ## Imixs-RESTful API
-Imixs-Workflow provides a RESTful API to integrate the Imixs-Workflow engine into microservice architecture.
+Imixs-Workflow provides a RESTful API to integrate the Imixs-Workflow engine into a microservice architecture.
 In such an architecture the Imixs-Workflow engine can be deployed as a separate microservice managing human-centric workflow tasks.
+The Imixs-Microservice project also includes a Docker Container to setup the workflow engine in a few minutes.
+See the [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) for more information.